FelixOnline/v2/content/articles/2011-6-12-are-you-madd.md

 Our Mango Sago bowl combines mango with sago pearls, a starch ingredient originating from New Guinea but rarely presented to the Western palate, and is one of the best representations in London of a Mango, Sago and Pomelo dessert I often seek in Hong Kong.
 Next comes the Mango MADDness, a jumbo platter featuring sticky glutinous rice with mango, a mango pudding and a Panna Cotta that was created especially for MADD with a chef from Le Cordon Bleu.
 You’d be challenged to finish that all on your own, which is why MADD is a place to visit with friends.
 Jenga towers, Connect 4 and UNO cards complete the experience where you can just be a bit...
 MADD.

-Rupert Street is also home to the heavily publicized __[Bubbleology](http://www.bubbleology.co.uk/)__, which serves Taiwanese bubble tea, a beverage containing tiny tapioca pearls which slide up into your mouth as you sip.
+Rupert Street is also home to the heavily publicized [Bubbleology](http://www.bubbleology.co.uk/), which serves Taiwanese bubble tea, a beverage containing tiny tapioca pearls which slide up into your mouth as you sip.
 In my opinion, it’s overrated, definitely not original (although its PR says otherwise) and I can’t believe they’re opening a pop-up store in Harvey Nichols next month.
 Try it if you’re not used to having balls in your mouth.

-Finally, you can also find the food blogger’s favourite, __[Spuntino](http://www.spuntino.co.uk/)__, serving comfort food with an Italian-American twist, on this street.
+Finally, you can also find the food blogger’s favourite, [Spuntino](http://www.spuntino.co.uk/), serving comfort food with an Italian-American twist, on this street.
 Peanut butter ice cream and jam – totally!

-__MADD__ 53 Rupert Street, Soho.
+MADD 53 Rupert Street, Soho.
 W1D 7PH.

 Opening hours: Mon-Thur 11am-10pm; Fri-Sat 11am-midnight; Sun 11am-8pm.

 [www.wearemadd.com](http://www.wearemadd.com)

-__Bubbleology__ 49 Rupert St, Soho.
+Bubbleology 49 Rupert St, Soho.
 W1D 7PF.

 Opening hours: 11am-11pm

-__Spuntino__ 61 Rupert Street, Soho, London, W1D 7PW.
+Spuntino 61 Rupert Street, Soho, London, W1D 7PW.

 Opening hours: Mon-Sat 11am-midnight; Sun noon-11pm